Orthopedic and Pelvic Floor Physical Therapy

 Melissa began practice in general orthopedics and sports rehabilitation in Texas and then Colorado before realizing a passion for male and female pelvic health and obstetrics.
 She took advanced coursework from the Herman and Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association, and moved to New York, where she specialized in orthopedics and pelvic rehab at Beyond Basics Physical Therapy in Manhattan before practicing in Brooklyn.

-Melissa currently specializes in men's & women's pelvic health, obstetrics (prenatal, postpartum, labor and delivery), visceral (organ) mobilization, and orthopedic manual therapy, and is pending her Certificate of Achievement in Pregnancy/Postpartum from the American Physical Therapy Association.
-She is a member of the American Physical Therapy Association and the International Pelvic Pain Society.
+Melissa currently specializes in men's & women's pelvic health, obstetrics (prenatal, postpartum, labor and delivery), visceral (organ) mobilization, and orthopedic manual therapy, and is one of fewer than 90 practitioners with a Certificate of Achievement in Pregnancy/Postpartum from the American Physical Therapy Association.
+She is a member of the American Physical Therapy Association.
 To maintain a high level of professional competency, she attends 4-6 courses per year from the Institute of Physical Art, the APTA, Herman & Wallace Pelvic Rehabilitation Institute, and The Barral Institute, and participates in community events and professional conferences.